Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Many Unlabeled Data

-In many applications, we often have access to infinitely many unlabeled data points, as they are less costly to collect than fully labeled ones.
-This section extends the previously discussed methods to the case where the sample size of the unlabeled data grows much faster than that of the labeled data.
+In many applications, we often have access to many more unlabeled data points than fully labeled ones, as unlabeled covariates are less costly to collect.
+The main results above use the fixed-ratio regime $m/N\to\alpha$.
+This section records the corresponding sequential implication when the unlabeled sample is asymptotically much larger than the labeled sample.

-\begin{remark} The idea behind the proposed method in this section is to modify the normalization and asymptotic framework in order to establish asymptotic normality.
-The methods discussed here are also related to those proposed in \citet{Hadad2021confidenceintervals} and \citet{Zhan2024policylearning}.
-In those works, the authors consider estimating treatment effects (policy values) using data collected via multi-armed bandits and construct an estimator based on a weighted average of score functions, where the weights are chosen to ensure asymptotic normality even when the sample size for suboptimal arms (treatments) converges to zero at a certain rate.
-Although their setting, methodology, and theoretical framework differ from ours, we share certain conceptual ideas with their approaches. \end{remark}